UCSF-CBI/c4/docs/scheduler/partitions.md

 ## Usage

 There is no need to specify the partition when submitting a job.
-The scheduler is configured to prioritize any lab-specific partitions you have access.
+The scheduler is configured to prioritize any lab-specific partitions you have access to.
 If you do not have access to a lab-specific partition, or they are already full, then the 'common' partition is considered.
 You can see which partitions you have access to by looking at environment variable `SBATCH_PARTITION`  For example, user `alice` sees:

 ```sh
 [alice@{{ site.login.name }} ~]$ echo "$SBATCH_PARTITION"